kshahkshah/Mail2FrontMatter/README.md

 You should always always return metadata and body as shown since this will be passed onto other processors in the chain.

+### Plugins

+If you've released a plugin of your own and would like to add it to this list, please send me a pull request.

+[AutoTagSubject](https://github.com/whistlerbrk/m2fm-autotag-subject) - extracts tags from your subject line

+[AutomaticEmbeds](https://github.com/whistlerbrk/m2fm-automatic-embeds) - automatically converts links into embeds (e.g. youtube, soundcloud, vimeo, gist)

+[AutomaticClowncar](https://github.com/whistlerbrk/m2fm-automatic-clowncar) - makes your incoming image attachments automatic-clowncar compatible (requires Middleman)

 ## Contributing

 1. Fork it ( https://github.com/whistlerbrk/mail2frontmatter/fork )